One of the most important decisions your business can make is setting your prices. If the prices are too low, […]Read More »

 Marketing and Innovation, of course.

-Let’s start by getting some customer feedback.
-After all, this is market research at its best.
+After all, customer feedback is market research at its best.

 The purpose of the NPS is to categorize a company's customers into 1 of 3 groups:

-NPS is generated by asking customers one question:
+Your net promoter score (NPS) is generated by asking your customers one question:

 How likely they would recommend your business, product or service to a friend or colleague?